jsha/servercert/docs/BR.md

 This method allows wildcard issuance.

-This method allows pruning domain labels when choosing ADN.
+This method allows pruning domain labels when choosing the ADN.

-This method does not allow CNAME lookups when choosing ADN.
+This method does not allow CNAME lookups when choosing the ADN.

 Effective January 15, 2025:
 - When issuing Subscriber Certificates, the CA MUST NOT rely on Domain Contact information obtained using an HTTPS website, regardless of whether previously obtained information is within the allowed reuse period.